 Department of Psychiatry Faculty (in alphabetical order):

 Faith Aimua, M.D.
-Dr. Aimua received her MBBS from the College of Medical Sciences at the University of Benin in Nigeria and did her one year general internship at Irrua Specialist Teaching Hospital in Nigeria.
+Assistant Professor; Dr. Aimua received her MBBS from the College of Medical Sciences at the University of Benin in Nigeria and did her one year general internship at Irrua Specialist Teaching Hospital in Nigeria.
 She completed her residency in New York City at the New York Medical College/Metropolitan Hospital Center in the Department of Psychiatry and Behavioral Sciences.
 Dr. Aimua is Board Certified: American Board of Psychiatry and Neurology

 Martha A. Bird, M.D.
 Associate Professor, Attending physician at Woodridge Intensive Outpatient Program.
 Dr. Bird earned her Bachelor of Medicine from the University of Kentucky and her Doctor of Medicine from the University of Kentucky/College of Medicine.
 She obtained her residency in general psychiatry and fellowship in child psychiatry at the University of Kentucky Medical Center.

 Paul R. Kelley, M.D.
-Assistant Professor; Attending Physician at Woodridge Hospital and instructor for psychiatry for second year medical students.
+Associate Professor; Attending Physician at Woodridge Hospital and instructor for psychiatry for second year medical students.
 He is heavily involved in Psycho-drama as a teaching tool, which uses volunteers to act out the roles of psychiatric patients in skits designed to promote understanding of psychopathology to second year medical students.
 He was awarded his MD from the University of South Carolina School of Medicine in 1982 and split his residency between the University of California at Irvine and the Medical College of Ohio, Toledo, Ohio, finishing in 1986.
 Prior to coming to ETSU he was medical director, geropsychiatric inpatient and intensive outpatient program Highlands Regional Medical Center, Prestonsburg, Kentucky and medical director of the geropsychiatric inpatient and partial hospitalization program, Tacoma Adventist Hospital in Greeneville, Tennessee.

 Ramsey McGowen, Ph.D.
 (Clinical Psychology) Associate Chair, Professor, Medical Student Course Director for Psychiatry, Director of Medical Education.
 Specialities include: professional ethics, effects of gender in career differences, stress management for professionals and medical education.
 She obtained her doctorate in Clinical Psychology from Auburn University in 1981 after completing her internship at University of Tennessee Memphis Center for Health Sciences (Memphis Clinical Psychology Internship Consortium).